ietf-wg-ohai/draft-ohai-svcb-config/draft-ietf-ohai-svcb-config.md

 the default "message/bhttp" media type {{OHTTP}}
 {{!BINARY-HTTP=RFC9292}}.

-For example, an HTTPS service record for svc.example.com that supports Oblivious HTTP could look like this:
+For example, an HTTPS service RR for svc.example.com that supports Oblivious HTTP could look like this:

 ~~~
 svc.example.com.
 7200  IN HTTPS 1 . ( alpn=h2 ohttp )
 ~~~

-A similar record for a service that only supports Oblivious HTTP could look like this:
+A similar RR for a service that only supports Oblivious HTTP could look like this:

 ~~~
 svc.example.com.
 7200  IN HTTPS 1 . ( mandatory=ohttp ohttp )
 ~~~

-## Use in DNS server SVCB records
+## Use in DNS server SVCB RRs

 For the "dns" scheme, as defined in {{DNS-SVCB}}, the presence of the "ohttp" parameter means that the DNS server being